 This system comes with a 1TB SSD.
 While that should be enough storage to hold you over for the time being, in this day and age, it probably won’t be enough for the majority of users over the long run.
 So, the first thing I’d do with this build is add another SSD.
 That can be a large SATA SSD for bulk storage, or another NVME SSD.
 Just note, though, that with the motherboard we’ve chosen can only hold two NVME SSDs max.

-While the AMD Ryzen 5 5600 processor will be fine for gaming in 2023 and beyond, you can easily upgrade it to a higher-end Ryzen 7 processor in the future and you won’t have to swap out any other parts.
-For gaming purposes, the Ryzen 7 5800X3D would be an excellent upgrade option.
+While the AMD Ryzen 5 5600 processor will be fine for gaming in 2024 and beyond, you can easily upgrade it to a higher-end Ryzen 7 processor in the future and you won’t have to swap out any other parts.
+For gaming purposes, the Ryzen 7 5700X3D or 5800X3D would be excellent upgrade options.

 Conclusion: For $700, You Get A PC That Will Handle Anything